sdoxsee/sdoxsee.github.io/blog/_posts/2019-03-27-http-invoker-over-oauth2.md

 Although obfuscation mechanisms can be used, any text can be extracted from the jar on the persons machine.

 So how can you keep a secret on a public application?
 You can't.
-But OAuth2 authorization grant type can be used in combination with PKCE to obtain short-lived access tokens for a specific user to securely communicate with server endpoints.
+But OAuth 2.0 authorization grant type can be used in combination with PKCE to obtain short-lived access tokens for a specific user to securely communicate with server endpoints.

 How can we do this?

 Let's build on baeldungs' [http-invoker tutorial](https://github.com/eugenp/tutorials/tree/master/spring-remoting/remoting-http).
 It doesn't use a typical desktop client but you can imagine this Spring Boot application running on the end users machine, and communicating securely with a server somewhere else, without needing to have any secrets!
 Essentially, the server allows remote invocations of a CabBookingService via the `http://localhost:8080/booking` endpoint.
 The client invokes it by hitting `http://localhost:8081` on the client after an authorization code flow to obtain access tokens for the server.
 Here we go!

-First create an OAuth2-aware WebClient:
+First create an OAuth 2.0-aware WebClient:

 {% highlight java %}